What is the alternative minimum tax?

 Basics Of The AMT

 Generally, each year you must pay either your regular-tax liability or your AMT liability: whichever is higher.
 For most people, the regular-tax liability always turns out to be greater, so the AMT never comes into play.
-Unfortunately, however, the AMT is hitting a growing number of mere middle-income taxpayers, including people who exercise incentive stock options (ISOs) and hold the shares.
+Unfortunately, employees who exercise incentive stock options (ISOs) and hold the shares beyond the calendar year of exercise face a risk of triggering the AMT—even after tax reform.

 It may seem easy to dismiss the AMT if the AMT rates (26% and 28%) are lower than the marginal rate of your regular tax bracket.
 However, your income as considered under the AMT system can be much higher than it is under the regular-tax system, because fewer deductions are available in the AMT calculation (e.g. no state and local tax deduction).
 Compared to the current progressive tax rates under the regular tax system, this income also starts getting taxed at a higher rate.
 If that is the case, your AMT liability at 26% or 28% can turn out to be higher than your regular-tax liability, even if your regular tax bracket has a higher rate.